Title IX at Goshen College

 Title IX Office

-Goshen College’s Title IX office ensures that our learning and working environment is safe from gender and sexual harassment, discrimination, and violence in many forms.
+Goshen College’s Title IX office ensures that our learning and working environment are safe from gender and sexual harassment, discrimination, and violence in many forms.
 Goshen College Associate Academic Dean, Beth Martin Birky, Ph.D., serves as the Title IX Coordinator and the head of Goshen College’s Title IX office.
 The Title IX Coordinator has the responsibility to oversee policy and procedures and coordinate training and education efforts.